SE-UUlm/snowballr-frontend/wiki/Testing.md

    file wraps a page with custom selectors and helper functions for the `CreateProjectDialog` component, improving clarity and reusability across tests.
 In particular, these POMs can be wrapped in a fixture so that they can be accessed directly in each test without having to create a separate POM in each test.

+   Make sure that every page, dialog, navigation- or sidebar has its own model.
+The attributes and functions to access any element must be declared in the according model to ensure reusability.
+Only use functions that click multiple elements if they are really needed.
+In general, the intention is to simulate the user behavior as good as possible by simulating each click in the tests.

+   The name of the model is defined by the following guidelines:

+   - `custom-name-page-model.ts` (if the model represents a full page)
+   - `custom-name-navigation-bar-model.ts` (if the model represents a navigation bar)
+   - `custom-name-sidebar-model.ts` (if the model represents a sidebar)
+   - `custom-name-dialog-model.ts` (if the model represents a dialog)

+3. **Test classes**:
+   The classes are only used to test.
+They shall not include any (setup) functions or call any POM elements themselves.
+It is recommended to simulate every single user click to test an use case in the according tests.
+Do not use functions that include several clicks (due to clarity and readability).

+   The name of a test must follow the convention `custom-name-page.test.ts`.
+If there are different use cases that are tested, they are still located in the test file for the according page.
+In this file each use case is tested in its own `describe` block.

 For more advanced usage and documentation, refer to the official [Playwright documentation](https://playwright.dev/).